That Great 70s Slide Night!

 No girls in yoga pants standing on their heads outside Hindu temples.

-And the neighbours still came to see what he had to offer anyway.
+And the neighbours still came to see them anyway.

 What happened to The Great 70s Slide Night?
 Why didn’t it become The Great Slide Night of The 80s or The 90s?

-The one-hour colour processing and printing system changed the way we took and displayed our images.
+The one-hour colour processing and printing system changed how we took and displayed our images.

 One-Hour Photos – MiniLab